 Trees of Namibia

 Sand thorn: Sand-thorn (Acacia arenaria) are a multi-stemmed, v-shaped small tree or shrub.
 It grows from between 1 to 4m high and grows on rocky ground such as limestone.
-Found mainly in northern Namibian ranges such as Epupa Falls, around the Kwando River, Linyati Marsh region of the Caprivi Strip and in Owamboland.
+Found mainly in northern Namibian ranges such as Epupa Falls, around the Kwando River, Linyati Marsh region of the Zambezi Region (formerly the Caprivi Strip) and in Owamboland.

 Mature bark tends to colour dark-grey to reddish, often peeling to reveal a greenish under bark.
 Straight thorns grow below the nodes in pairs.
 Cylindrical leaves are yellow-green.
 The round head of the inflorescence blooms white to cream-coloured from January to April.
 Fruit is contained in a near hairless curved pod, which will split open when mature.